keithrbennett/wordpress_config_parser/README.md

 makes its define() data values easily accessible.

-This is useful, for example, in the creation of a mysqldump command without having to store config information in a second place, to avoid wasted effort and risk of stale data.
+This is useful, for example, in the creation of a mysqldump command without having to store config information (especially passwords) in a second place, to avoid wasted effort and risk of stale data.

-The parsing algorithm is extremely primitive.
+The parsing algorithm is extremely primitive, but "works for me".

-The Reader constructor will handle any of the following as its parameter
+The Reader constructor will handle any of the following as its argument:

 * an array of lines
 * a filespec of a Wordpress config file